restatedev/restate/docs/dev/rust-guidelines.md

 * Avoid repeating the module name in struct/traits definitions.
 When consuming, use module qualified names or re-exports.
   For example, the error struct representing an `invoker` error should be defined as `Error`, not `InvokerError`.
-  When consuming it, it should be referred as `invoker::Error` or imported as `use invoker::Error as Error`.
+  When consuming it, it should be referred as `invoker::Error` or imported as `use invoker::Error as InvokerError`.
 * Avoid defining the struct field's visibility as `pub` or even `pub(crate)`, but rather use getters/setters.
 There are two notable exceptions to this rule:
   * When a type needs to be deconstructed, to take ownership of the single fields, which would be rather heavy to `Clone`.
 In these cases, either make the field `pub` or provide a [`into_inner(self)` deconstructor](https://users.rust-lang.org/t/explanation-of-into-inner/13872) method.
   * When defining [Passive data structures](https://en.wikipedia.org/wiki/Passive_data_structure), such as Restate domain types in `restate_types` crate.
 In these cases, it is fine to declare the field as `pub` for ease to use.